 - What’s your insurer’s position on the situation?
 Check if it’s changed during the coronavirus pandemic and what they’re saying about any exclusions.
 Will they consider it as disinclination to travel if you choose not to go or will they continue to pay out?

 - When is your trip?
 Speak to your insurer about the options - whether that’s postponing, rescheduling or cancelling.

 - What’s in your terms and conditions?
 Some travel providers will cancel the trip if the final balance isn’t paid and you’ll lose the money already paid in.
 This might impact your rights to claim on insurance too – always read the small print.

 - How much money have you already paid in and might lose?
 If it’s a small deposit that won’t be a big loss, it might make more financial sense to cancel without paying further.

 - What impact will this decision have on the trip attendees and how you will you manage changes in numbers if people aren’t able to come anymore – will you replace them?
 Can you offer refunds?

 - Have you updated parents?
 It may seem obvious but it’s good to be upfront with parents about the situation, as they might be worried too.

 I've been fundraising for a trip that can't go ahead – do I have to return the donations?

 - If you have been sponsored to do something to raise money for your trip and your trip is now cancelled, you need to contact each of your sponsors and let them know about the cancellation.
-You must ask them if they are happy for funds to still go towards the Girlguiding group who were going on the trip you were fundraising for, or if they want a refund.
+You must ask them if they are happy for funds to still go towards the Girlguiding group or if they want a refund.

-- If you held a bake sale/raffle/quiz night to raise money for your trip and your trip is now cancelled, refunds will not need to be made even though the trip is cancelled.
-The money must still be given to the charity you were raising money for, eg your unit.
+- If you held a bake sale/raffle/quiz night to raise money for your trip and your trip is now cancelled, you won’t need to give refunds even though the trip is cancelled.
+The money muststill be given to the charity you were raising money for, eg your unit.